 - Budget, budget justification and timeline: The budget and justification must outline how funds will be expended and why they are needed during the grant period.
 All funds must be expended by December 31, 2019.
 The notices of award will be issued in early January 2018.
 Please note that salary for the PI(s) is not an allowable expense.

-UPDATE: The Iowa Center for Research by Undergraduates will match up to $3,000 to support undergraduate students on these projects.
-For example, an awarded project that includes a request for $1,000 for a student researcher will receive $1,000 from the Office of Research and Economic Development and an additional $1,000 from the Iowa Center for Undergraduates to support a second student (up to $3,000).
+UPDATE: The Iowa Center for Research by Undergraduates will provide a one-to-one match up to $3,000 to support undergraduate students on these projects.
+For example, an awarded project that includes $1,000 for a student researcher in their budget will receive an additional $1,000 from the Iowa Center for Undergraduates (up to $3,000).